Aurora-RGB/Docs/content/diagnostics/repair-wmi.md

   - Aytackydln
 ---

+If this page opened automatically for you, you need to take action to repair your Windows.

 AuroraRGB needs Win32_Process class in WMI to work properly.
 Here you can follow the steps to fix it for Aurora and possibly other software.